J535D165/data-matching-software/README.md

 several hundred thousand records.
 Febrl is a data matching tool with a large number of algorithms implemented and offers a Python programming interface as well as simple GUI.
 Febrl doesn't offer unsupervised and active learning algorithms.
-The software is now longer actively maintained. ([Christen, 2008](http://crpit.com/confpapers/CRPITV80Christen.pdf)) [[source code]](https://sourceforge.net/projects/febrl/) `Python`
+The software is no longer actively maintained. ([Christen, 2008](http://crpit.com/confpapers/CRPITV80Christen.pdf)) [[source code]](https://sourceforge.net/projects/febrl/) `Python`